Spending time with other people

 When it comes to wellbeing, other people matter.
 Good relationships – with our family, friends and the wider community – are important for our wellbeing.

-But our relationships affect both our physical health and mental wellbeing.
+However spending time and connecting with people who are important to us is important, as our relationships affect both our physical health and mental wellbeing.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.